 We’re a week into 2017 which means you’ve thought about or already set your New Year’s resolutions.
 Because you are in the business or real estate industry, you’ve likely heard, and potentially subscribed to, the fact that many New Year’s resolutions fall flat.
-Today I’m going to help you set in motion changes to your accounting system allowing you to ensure your resolutions are met.
+Today I’m going to help you set in motion changes to your real estate accounting system allowing you to ensure your resolutions are met.

 While I don’t set New Year’s resolutions, I do update my goals at the turn of the New Year.
 The difference is that my goals are not drastic life changes and, while I certainly have stretch goals, I have action steps needed to meet all of my goals.